shatgupt/mycourse.rocks/README.md

+# This has been deprecated in favor of https://github.com/shatgupt/getmycourses

 # My Course Rocks

 > Track your favourite course at ASU and get notified if a seat becomes available in it.